-What are the share with o ne key points y others? ou want to take to hea ert for yoursel f and to C
+What are the key points you want to take to heart for yourself and to share with others?
+C

 "There is a 100 percent chance that you can be a role model for leadership.
 There is a 100 percent chance that you can influence someone else's performance.
 There is a 100 percent chance that you can affect what someone else things, says, and does.
 There is a 100 percent chance that you will make a difference in other people's lives."